VoronDesign/Voron-Documentation/sourcing_faq.md

 - We are not imparting cutting forces onto the carriages on the rails (ie: side loads), so the low preload and ok tolerances are good for this application
 - A set of 7 V2 rails is the cost of one genuine mid-grade THK rail.
-- Clean all of your rails, then grease them (there are numerous videos on youtube on how to do this).
-Pick your best rail for the X axis, then the Y, use the worst on the Z.
+- Clean all of your rails, then grease them (there are numerous videos on YouTube on how to do this).
+Pick your best rail for the X axis, then the Y, use the worst on the Z (if applicable).

 ### Can I substitute MGN(insert rail size here) for MGN9H rails?

 No, the Voron V1/V2 are not designed for anything but a MGN9H.
+The MGN12 rail carriages are wider than the 2020 extrusions and will cause interference issues.

 ### Why does VORON-Design not use IGUS products?